-Bananas have antidiabetic properties.
+Bananas have anti-diabetic properties.
 An enzyme in the digestive system breaks down big chain sugars into smaller sugar molecules to absorb them.
-Bananas contain enzymes that prevent this, thus reducing the amount of absorbed sugars from the digestive tract, keeping the sugar levels in check.
+Bananas contain enzymes that prevent this, thus reducing the number of absorbed sugars from the digestive tract and keeping the sugar levels in check.
 (4)

 Lectins are active proteins in bananas that act on cancer cells and suppress cell proliferation (multiplication).
 This, in turn, reduces cancer propagation and metastasis.
 (5)

 Apples are considered an essential food during weight loss and diets.
 This is because apples have a low energy level and are rich in dietary fibers, which helps maintain a negative caloric balance and weight loss.
+Also, they can be used to prepare different juices if you consider keeping a juice-fasting diet.
 (3)

 A reduction of body weight was observed, mostly in patients with diabetes, while consuming bananas, specifically bananas on the unripe spectrum of bananas.
 This is primarily due to feeling full-on resistant starch.
 (6)

 It is recommended to reduce the consumption of apples, mostly apple juice, while taking anticoagulant drugs, specifical warfarin.
 Due to the interaction of warfarin and the flavonoids of apples.
 (7)